 Physics and Engineering Dual Degree

 Want a degree in both physics and engineering?
 Want to do it all in five years?
 UW-Eau Claire has a dual degree program that allows students to receive a physics degree in conjunction with an engineering school degree.
 You’ll start by taking a number of courses in physics, chemistry and computer science, as well as math, English and general education.
-After successfully completing the course requirements and meeting the criteria, you can choose to transfer to either UW-Madison College of Engineering or the University of Minnesota Institute of Technology in the Twin Cities to begin the course work for an engineering degree.
+After successfully completing the course requirements and meeting the criteria, you can choose to transfer to either UW-Madison’s College of Engineering or the College of Science and Engineering in the Twin Cities to begin the course work for an engineering degree.